DeepWave-KAUST/GNO-pub/README.md

 > **Note:** Generation time depends on the number of frequency components and shot gathers configured in `main.m`.
 We recommend running on a machine with sufficient RAM and adjusting the parallelism settings at the top of the script if needed.

-### Pre-trained model and test dataset

-The pre-trained GNO weights and the test dataset are available for download. *(Add Zenodo / cloud drive link here once available.)*

 ## Getting started :space_invader: :robot:

 To ensure reproducibility of the results, we suggest using the `environment.yml` file when creating an environment.
 Simply run: